-Washington State law requires that a Personal Representative be appointed on behalf of the deceased’s estate.
-In other states a personal representative is often referred to as the Executor.
+In the event of a wrongful death lawsuit, Washington state law requires that a Personal Representative be appointed on behalf of the deceased’s estate.
+In other states, a personal representative is often referred to as the Executor.

-Essentially, this person acts on behalf of the deceased person’s estate and is given authority by the court to file suit for the purpose of recovering damages in a wrongful death lawsuit.
+Essentially, the person who serves as the Personal Representative acts on behalf of the deceased person’s estate and is given authority by the court to file suit for the purpose of recovering damages in a wrongful death lawsuit.
 A wrongful death lawsuit cannot be prosecuted until a personal representative is appointed by the court.
 This means that a probate action must first be completed so that a personal representative is appointed.

 A probate action is a special type of legal proceeding that addresses the management and finalization of the deceased person’s estate.
 Assets and liabilities are accounted for, and any remaining proceeds and assets are divided up among surviving relatives according to a will (if one exists) or based on the intestate statute if no will exists.
 Once this occurs, the wrongful death lawsuit may then begin.